DOT Customer Service

 The Bikes in Buildings Program aims to increase bicycle commuting by providing cyclists with secure parking during the workday.
 The Program is based on the Bicycle Access to Office Buildings Law, which requires commercial office buildings to allow cyclists to bring bicycles into their offices by elevator, upon request.
 Learn more about Bikes in Buildings

-Because of the great interest, it may take a considerable amount of time before DOT can investigate new requests.
-Suggest a new bicycle rack Report a damaged City Rack Learn how to apply for a bike corral
+Because of the great interest, it may take a considerable amount of time before NYC DOT can investigate new requests.
+Suggest a new bicycle rack location or report a bike rack issue

 Commercial Vehicles